 - Make sure all email settings are how you want them.
 Make sure the scammer didn’t change any of your email settings so that all emails aren’t getting sent to them.

 - Let your friends and family know if you create a brand new account.
-By doing this, they won’t question if your new social media account is the real you or not.
+By doing this, they won’t question if your new social media account or messaging account is the real you or not.

 - If there was harassment involved, contact law enforcement.
 Report any serious hacking crimes to law enforcement so they can figure out who was harassing you while hacking into your account.